Tour de France Automobile

-Tour de France Automobile was a sports car race held on roads around France regularly –mostly annually– between 1899 and 1986.
+Tour de France Automobile was a sports car race held on roads around France regularly (mostly annually) between 1899 and 1986.

 History

 The first edition in 1899 was won by René de Knyff driving a Panhard et Levassor at 30 mph (50 km/h).
 Organized by Le Matin, under the control of the Automobile Club de France, held July 16 to 24, in seven stages: Paris-Nancy; Nancy-Aix-les-Bains; Aix-les-Bains-Vichy; Vichy-Périgueux; Périgueux-Nantes; Nantes-Cabourg; Cabourg-Paris.
 Out of 49 starters, 21 vehicles finished.
 The 1908 event was won by Clément-Bayard.

 1950s revival

 The first event after the war took place in 1951, organised by the Automobile Club de Nice, and was won by Pierre Boncompagni "Pagnibon"/Barracquet in a 2.6-litre Ferrari 212 Export.
 The event visited the La Turbie Hill Climb, near Nice.

 The 1954 event was won by the 2.5 litre Gordini of Jacques Pollet and M. Gauthier, on the traditional Nice to Nice route.

 Scuderia Ferrari won eight times between 1951 and 1962.
 After the triumph of Alfonso de Portago in 1956, Olivier Gendebien won with partner Lucien Bianchi three times in a row (1957, 1958 and 1959).

 The 1956 event was won by de Portago/Nelson in a Ferrari 250 2.9 with Moss/Houel (Mercedes 300 SL) in second place.

 In 1958 the British racing driver Peter Whitehead had a fatal accident on the tour driving a Jaguar with his half-brother Graham Whitehead, who was considered a reliable co-pilot in long-distance races.
-On September 21, 1958, after dark, Graham was driving when the car broke through a rotten bridge railing in Lasalle, Gard, near Nimes, and crashed into a ravine.
+On September 21, 1958, after dark, Graham was driving when the car broke through a rotten bridge railing in Lasalle, Gard, near Nîmes, and crashed into a ravine.